Bill Hewitt (politician): Later life

 Hewitt died on 23 November 2016 at age 86.
 He was survived by his wife Shirley, children Wendy, David and Sue, and grandchildren Erin, Michael, Josh, Katie, Isaac, Nicholas and Thomas, and great grandchildren Marcus, Archer and Max.
 His funeral service and cremation were held at Mount Thompson crematorium on 30 November 2016.

-A park reserve in Camp Hill is named in 2016 for Hewitt.
+A park reserve at Samuel Street, Camp Hill is named in 2016 for Hewitt.